Ang31D/shodan-cli/README.md

 Extract interesting information regarding a host from shodan using the host api.

-The python script `shodan-cli.py` utilizes the shodan api to fetch, filter and show host information ([https://shodan.readthedocs.io/](https://shodan.readthedocs.io/)).
+The python script `shodan-cli.py` utilizes the shodan api to fetch, filter and show host services information ([https://shodan.readthedocs.io/](https://shodan.readthedocs.io/)).

 The python script `core.py` is a poc to detect content in json files based on rule condition(s).